This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 How do you prompt for better copy?
 How do you prompt for brand voice?
 How do you prompt for a stronger hook?
 How do you prompt for a campaign idea?

-Once an AI system can read source material, draft content, create assets, schedule posts, update a website, enrich leads, prepare emails or touch a CRM, the prompt stops being the unit of control.
+Those questions still matter, but the prompt stops being the main control point once the system can read source material, draft content, create assets, schedule posts, update a website, enrich leads, prepare emails or touch a CRM.

 The workflow becomes the unit of control.